Many projects involve multiple researchers working together.

 We recommend that all team members use the same version of the software.
 We do not recommend working in teams with some members using the Windows platform and others using the Mac platform due to some known limitations and issues.
-Work with projects on Windows or Mac
+Converting projects between Windows and Mac

-If you are working in a team you should consider combining NVivo with NVivo for Teams.
-NVivo for Teams
+If you are working in a team you should consider combining NVivo with NVivo Collaboration Server.
+NVivo Collaboration Server

 When you first start NVivo, you are prompted to set up your default NVivo user profile.
 When you work in a project, this user profile is used to create your project user profile.
 If each team member accesses the project using their own user profile, you can monitor the work done by different team members.

 If you change your default NVivo user profile, the next time you work in your project, a new project user profile will be created.
 Work you do from this point onwards will be associated with the new project user profile.

 If you accidentally create two separate profiles in your project, you can merge the two user profiles, by removing one of the project user profiles and assigning all associated project content to the other user.